dangdiv20/cs33_uta_debugging/README.md

 Run the tests: `./run_tests all`.

 Good luck and please email us if you have any questions.
-We're rooting for you.
+We're rooting for you!

 star_su@brown.edu